 - Sediment in backups – Pay close attention when the water that backs up is dirty.
 The appearance of sediment indicates that water has backed up from the actual sewer line, not just in your home’s internal plumbing.
 The sediment will appear dirt- or mud-like in appearance.

-- Big trees in the yard – Believe it or not, tree roots are one of the most common causes of sewer line problems.
+- Large trees in the yard – Believe it or not, tree roots are one of the most common causes of sewer line problems.
 Root structures can reach far beyond the above-ground footprint visible to the naked eye, and over time they will crush water pipes and other drains buried underground.
 If you have large, old trees anywhere in your yard, it may be the cause of your problems.

-- Lush patches of grass in the yard – When sewage leaks into your yard, it may have the ironic effect of feeding and fertilizing the plants in that area.
+- Lush patches of grass in your yard – When sewage leaks into your yard, it may have the ironic effect of feeding and fertilizing the plants in that area.
 An extra green appearance in one area of your grass could mean there is a broken sewer line beneath it.

-Choose a Licensed Professional
+Choose a Licensed Professional in the East Bay, California